 Freddie and Sasha tried to usher me forward, encouraging me not to be afraid.
 But I was now so frightened I couldn’t hide it.

 Hello Jane.
 Don’t be afraid.
 You will not come to any harm.
 You have taken a great step today, the greatest step anyone is ever called on to take, greater even than the first step of birth.
 But you have almost reached your journey’s end and soon you will join us, you will become part of the Presence.

 There was a pause, and I wondered uncertainly whether I ought to say something.
 Thank you, perhaps?
 But the voice swept on.

 Before you is your final decision.
 Before you make this decision be warned.
 You should consider carefully what you are about to do.

 That sounded ominous to me.
 The fear which had subsided when the voice began to speak returned to unsettle me again.
-I could feel that Freddie and Sasha were still there behind me but I wanted to know where John was.
+I could feel that Freddie and Sasha were still there behind me, chivvying and urging, but I wanted to know where John was.
 More than anything I felt I needed him with me now.